ewangclarkson/tk_manager/README.md

    you may follow the link below to host the application on cloud.
     https://support.cloudways.com/en/articles/5128779-how-to-deploy-laravel-project-on-cloudways-server

+#References
+  The byrushan super admin template was use in the development of this project and can be access through the link https://byrushan.com/projects/material-admin/app/2.6/
+  Also the JQuery drag and drop table plugin was used for the reordering of the tables. http://jsfiddle.net/DenisHo/dxpLrcd9/embedded/result/

 ## Further help
   The project database is in the db folder at the root of your application.